Harry556/Crazy_Snake/README.md

 #####
 How to win the game
 1. If the player attain the particular scores and length of tail, then win the game (each difficulty will have different winning goals, players can check on the "Game Rules" page within the game.
-2. It can continue to the game to break the records if the player won the game
-3. If the player collides with a fatal obstacle, then lose the game
+2. If the player have negative score or no tail remain, then lose the game.

 ####
 How to lose the game